-An undergraduate course taken at ASU may be repeated for credit if the grade of "D" (1.00), "E" (0.00), or "W" or a mark of "X" is received.
-An undergraduate student may not repeat for credit an undergraduate course in which a grade of "C" (2.00) or higher is earned.
-Undergraduate courses in which grades of "D" (1.00) or "E" (0.00) are received may be repeated only once.
+An undergraduate course taken at ASU may be repeated for credit if the grade of "D," "E," or "W" or a mark of "X" is received.
+An undergraduate student may not repeat for credit an undergraduate course in which a grade of "C" or higher is earned.
+Undergraduate courses in which grades of "D" or "E" are received may be repeated only once.
 After an undergraduate student repeats 100- and 200-level courses, the student's transcript shows both grades, but the student's cumulative GPA reflects only the higher grade.
 After an undergraduate student repeats 300- or 400-level courses, the student's cumulative GPA and the transcript reflect both grades.

-To be eligible for the deletion of "D" (1.00) or "E" (0.00) grades received at ASU, the course must be repeated at ASU.
-Independent Learning courses may not be used to repeat "D" (1.00) or "E" (0.00) grades.
+To be eligible for the deletion of "D" or "E" grades from calculations of the GPA, the course must be repeated at ASU.
+Independent Learning courses may not be used to repeat "D" or "E" grades.
 Students who have graduated are not eligible to delete the grade for a course taken before the award of the ASU bachelor's degree.

-Students wishing to repeat a class for the third time with grades of "D" (1.00) or "E" (0.00) must petition the standards committee of the college in which they are enrolled.
+Students wishing to repeat a class for the third time with grades of "D" or "E" must petition the standards committee of the college in which they are enrolled.
 This policy does not apply to seminar and independent study courses with different content each semester.
 This policy affects only undergraduate students and undergraduate courses.